kashalls/home-cluster/README.md

 Thanks to [onedr0p](https://github.com/onedr0p), there is the [flux cluster template](https://github.com/onedr0p/flux-cluster-template) that allows you to get started with your own kubernetes cluster at home.
 You don't need to have multiple computers or a fancy setup to get one working.

-If you're interested, you can also join on [Discord](https://discord.com) with [https://discord.gg/k8s-at-home](https://discord.gg/k8s-at-home).
+If you're interested, you can also join the community [Discord](https://discord.com): [Home Operations](https://discord.gg/home-operations).
 Several people are involved daily and it makes for some interesting conversations.

 ## ☁️ Cloud Dependencies